CERN/TIGRE/Frontispiece/pCT_INSTRUCTIONS.md

 ### Start up procedure

-To use the pCT expansion within the TIGRE framework the CUDA source files have to be compiled.
+To use the pCT extension within the TIGRE framework, the CUDA source files have to be compiled.
 Starting from the MATLAB folder within the TIGRE framework, run the following script:

 ```